OT-SIMULATOR-KIT/ansible-simulator/README.md

 dbserver,ubuntu,10.0.0.5
 ```

-- Create AnsibleSimulator utility which will take inventory file and Bellow mention Task file as input
+- Jenkins Pipeline which will take inventory file and Bellow mention Task file as input

 NginxTaskfile
 ```